Filipe-Eduardo-AC/Pizzeria-Website-made-with-CSharp-and-ASP.NET/README.md

 Simple Pizzeria website made while studying Razor pages.

+It is a simple pizza delivery website that:
+- Make orders
+- Make custom pizzas with various ingredients and prices
+- Has SQL Database connection
+- Has simple design made with Bootstrap

 Made with C# (CSharp) and ASP.NET in the Visual Studio IDE.

-IN DEVELOPLMENT